Links (external links open in a new window)

 Manufacturer: C.L.I. and Lightolier Inc, New York City, NY, USA.
 Raak Amsterdam, The Netherlands.

 This ceiling light is marked with a CLI label.
 No information to be found about the company.
-However the American company Lightolier imported these lights and sold them in the USA.
+However the American company Lightolier imported these flush mounts and sold them in the USA.

 Lightolier was founded in 1904 by Bernhard Blitzer under the name of New York Gas and Appliance Company.
 A few years later electric lighting was more widely accepted and the name of the company was changed to Lightolier.
 A contraction of the words light and chandelier.